pedrokorb/ndvi/README.md

 ### To run this application
 Run `yarn` or `npm install` to install all the dependencies.
-Add a file called `.env` at the root of project and add the following lines:
+Add a file called `.env` at the root of project and add the following line:

-`REACT_APP_GOOGLE_MAPS_API_KEY=<insert your API KEY here>` Now you can run the command `yarn start` or `npm start` to run the project
+`REACT_APP_GOOGLE_MAPS_API_KEY=<insert your API KEY here>`

+Now you can run the command `yarn start` or `npm start` to run the project

 ### Screenshots